ZzPoLariszZ/zzpolariszz.github.io/_posts/2024-07-07-Tornado-Cash-Deposit-and-Withdrawal.md

 - Parameter `<tor-port>`: set it to `9150` when using Tor Browser, or `9050` when using Tor standalone

     **<span style="color:Red">Highly recommend</span>** to use [Tor Project](https://zzpolariszz.github.io/Tor-Project/) when you are using a public RPC provider to hide your IP Address

-    Note that you do not have access to your own Ethereum Archive Node when using Tor (need more configuration)

 - Parameter `<private-key>`: set it to the private key of Ethereum Account who sends deposit transaction (Pay Tx Fee)